XPeng: History

 In November 2019, XPeng raised US$400 million in a third fundraising round, which saw Xiaomi join as a strategic investor of XPeng.
 In July 2020, XPeng raised US$500 million from a group of investors including Aspex, Coatue, Hillhouse Capital and Sequoia Capital China.
 In August 2020, XPeng raised an additional US$400 million from a group of investors including Alibaba, Qatar Investment Authority and Abu Dhabi's sovereign wealth fund Mubadala.
 On 27 August 2020, XPeng raised US$1.5 billion with an IPO on the New York Stock Exchange, where its shares climbed more than 40% on the first day of trading.
 In March 2021, the company received a US$76.9 million funding from Guangdong Yuecai Investment Holdings Co.
 As of May 2021, 23% of XPeng shares are owned by He Xiaopeng, and 12% by Alibaba Group.

 In the third quarter of 2021, revenue for XPeng rose over 500% compared to the year before.
 It had also increased its R&D team by about a third since the year before.

 In 2021, for the first time, XPeng started exporting its flagship P7 sedan.
 Its first international market was Norway, starting in August.
 In August 2021, the company's P5 subcompact sedan became able to read traffic lights.
 In September 2021, XPeng brought its P5 to market.
 It is the first production car to be equipped with lidar sensors for advanced driver-assistance systems (ADAS).

 In October 2021, XPeng's subsidiary HT Aero announced $500 million in funding and the design for a flying car with a planned launch in 2024.

+In April 2023, XPeng unveiled the XPeng G6 at the 2023 Shanghai Auto Show.

+On 21 June 2023, XPeng announced a partnership with ACCESS Europe in the field of in-car infotainment systems.

+In August 2023, it was announced XPeng had agreed to acquire the autonomous driving technology unit of the Beijing-headquartered vehicle for hire company, DiDi, in exchange for $744 million worth of shares.

+In March 2025, He Xiaopeng, chairman of Xpeng Motors, announced that the first mass production of the split flying car land aircraft carrier is expected to be achieved in 2026.